ericstrobl/Mendelianization/README.md

 Finally, the canonical coefficients associated with the lead variant (or any variant) are directly interpretable across outcomes.
 In other words, their magnitudes are comparable across different outcomes, thereby facilitating interpretation:

 > out$Alpha_p[,leads[1]] # interpretable canonical coefficients of the first lead variant

+# Updates

+**8/27/2026:** We identified that $p$ values can be poorly calibrated when the outcome panel includes traits with diffuse associations across many variants genome-wide, such as quantitative blood-cell or neuroimaging traits.
+In this setting, associated variants can make a nonvanishing aggregate contribution to the genome-wide covariance estimator, violating Condition 2 (vanishing aggregate contamination) of Theorem 2.
+Selecting a sufficiently nonredundant subset of outcomes can also be burdensome when the outcome panel is large.
+We therefore added two automated options:

+- `screen_Gamma = TRUE` uses adaptive central-null estimation of the covariance matrix `Gamma` to improve null calibration.
+- `screen_outcomes = TRUE` iteratively removes redundant outcomes until the null-correlation condition number is at most 100.

+The new default behavior is `screen_Gamma = TRUE` and `screen_outcomes = TRUE`.
+To recover the fully legacy behavior, set both options to `FALSE`.